JohnShield/scriptclerk/README.md

 high time overhead.
 Especially when needing to switch branches frequently to work on different features.
 Script Clerk was built to address this time overhead.

+Operating Systems:
+* Ubuntu 18:04 (Tested)
+* Ubuntu 16:04 (Tested - Change the terminal args in the settings at start of script)
+* Other Unix Variants (Should be compatiable aside from changing terminal settings at the start of the script)

 Helpful Hints:
 * Run "scriptck.sh" to open up script clerk.
 The interface is a menu system based off whiptail.
 The scriptclerk subdirectory contains example files to help get you started.